One question that comes up all of the time bloggers is “do I have to blog everyday?” Blogging every day may not be your idea of fun!

 Think of this as writing a themed content article.
 You are not focusing on the specific keyword density, but rather using variations of keywords that sound natural within the article you’re writing about.

-The other thing on backlinks is Google still places a high value on them if you’re getting quality backlinks.
-One quality backlink from an authority website is better than hundreds or even thousands of low-quality backlinks.
+The other thing about backlinks is Google still places a high value on them if you’re getting quality backlinks.
+One quality backlink from an authoritative website is better than hundreds or even thousands of low-quality backlinks.